glitchwrks/xt_ide/README.md

 [Glitch Works](http://www.glitchwrks.com/) respin of the XT-IDE rev 2 ISA controller.
 This board, when used with a custom BIOS like the XT-IDE Universal BIOS, allows the use of modern 16-bit IDE devices on the 8-bit ISA bus.

-More info on the Glitch Works project to provide boards, kits, and fully assembled units [can be found here](http://www.glitchwrks.com/xt-ide)
+More info on the Glitch Works project to provide boards, kits, and fully assembled units [can be found here](http://www.glitchwrks.com/xt-ide).
+A writeup on the rev 3 design process [is available here](http://www.glitchwrks.com/2016/07/06/xt-ide-rev3).

 ### Jumper Settings